 Could your air conditioner problem be as simple as a tripped breaker?
 If so, that’s an easy fix!
 However, if the breaker is being tripped regularly, it could sign a more significant issue.
 If your AC is drawing too much power and blowing the circuit breaker, you should call a qualified tech.

 Capacitors – which store and release energy to your air conditioner during peak usage – can fail, causing your AC to stop working or blow breakers.

 Loose connections or stuck relays can also cause problems with your AC unit.

 If there’s a problem with your thermostat, your air conditioner might not be getting the right instructions.
 Your thermostat may need to be recalibrated or replaced.

 Air Conditioner Problems from Inadequate Maintenance

 Dirt and grime build up over time and can lead to AC problems.

 When filters and condenser coils in an air conditioning unit become dirty, they will not operate properly.
 Efficiency is compromised, and breakdowns are more likely than not.

 Your air conditioner removes moisture from the air and disposes of it through drain lines.
 If they’re dirty or blocked, water can back up into your AC system.
 It could damage the unit or cause mold to accumulate.

-One of the best ways to avoid air conditioner problems is to schedule routine maintenance, as recommended by the Energy Dept. Find out more about our 22 point AC maintenance inspection or get in touch today!
+One of the best ways to avoid air conditioner problems is to schedule routine maintenance, as recommended by the Energy Dept. Please find out more about our 22 point AC maintenance inspection, or get in touch today!